oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Future features

 *   "Nice to have passthrough"
-    -   Add a property to passthrough vNic (a vNic with passthrough profile) that indicates whether connecting the vNic directly to VF is mandatory or the vNic can be connected to a regular network bridge in case there are no available VFs on any host.
+    -   Add a property to passthrough vNic profile that indicates whether connecting the vNic directly to VF is mandatory or the vNic can be connected to a regular network bridge in case there are no available VFs on any host.
+    -   A benefit of this "Nice to have passthrough" is that one could set it on vNic profiles that are already used by VMs.
+Once they are migrated to a new host, the passthrough-ness request would take effect.
 *   Displaying on passthrough vNic the VF to which it is connected, and the corresponding PF.
 *   Create a common infrastracture for SR-IOV and VM-FEX.
 *   Applying on VF the QoS configured on profile/network.